dedoc/scramble/docs/usage/endpoint.md

 Route resolver function accepts a route and return `bool` determining if the route should be added to docs or not.

 ## Tags (folders)
-All the endpoints are organized in folders by the controller names.
-Endpoints organisation in rendered docs is based on OpenAPI operation's tags.
+All the endpoints are organized in folders by controller name.
+Endpoint organization in rendered docs is based on OpenAPI operation's tags.

 When there are a lot of controllers in your application, you will have a ton of folders, and it may be hard to navigate through that list of folders.

 You can add your own tags on the controller's level using `@tags` in PhpDoc.
 This will put all the routes from that controller in this folder.
 It allows you to reduce the amount of folders in rendered docs and organize the docs in a way that makes more sense.

-Multiple tags is supported: simply write them in one line separated via comma.
+Multiple tags are supported: simply write them in one line separated via comma.

 > **Note** Please note that the UI Scramble uses for rendering docs doesn't support nested folders.
 It uses the first tag as a folder.
 Other tags will still be there in OpenAPI documentation but won't be shown in the UI.